arconsis/aws-microservices-terraform-warmup/README.md

 # What is this repository for? #
 Collection of backend apps to simulate MS ecosystem.
 We are using Terraform to deploy microservices to AWS.
-Currently we support deploying using ECS Fargate and ECS EC2.
+Currently we support deploying using:
+- ECS with Fargate
+- ECS with EC2
+- EKS
+- Lambdas and API-Gateway for serverless flow

 ## Architecture Flow